PostHog/posthog.com/contents/blog/clickhouse-vs-snowflake.md

   - ClickHouse
 ---

-Snowflake versus ClickHouse was a straightforward comparison two years ago.
+Two years ago, Snowflake versus ClickHouse was a straightforward comparison.
 Back then, Snowflake was fully managed, expensive, and broadly featured.
-ClickHouse, meanwhile, was on-prem, open source, and speed-optimized.
+ClickHouse was on-prem, open source, and speed-optimized.
 Two ends of a data warehouse spectrum splitting versatility (Snowflake) and speed (ClickHouse).

 If I was to compare the databases to boats, ClickHouse is a jet ski – ultra-fast, but limited.
 Snowflake, meanwhile, is a shipyard – a slew of (expensive) tools spanning various functions.

 ![Clickhouse vs Snowflake.png](../images/blog/clickhouse-vs-snowflake/clickhouse-vs-snowflake.png)

-But, as I said, that was *then*.
+But, as I said, that was *two years ago*.
 Today, Clickhouse has broken ground on features that compete with Snowflake’s managed solution.
-Likewise, Snowflake has released features that are beginning to tackle ClickHouse’s speed.
-However, overlap remains nascent; today, both ClickHouse and Snowflake remain *very, very* different.
+Likewise, Snowflake released features that are beginning to tackle ClickHouse’s speed.
+However, the overlap between ClickHouse and Snowflake remains nascent.
+Today, they are both still  *very, very* different.

 ## Background